mcci-catena/MCCI-Catena-PMS7003/README.md

 For information on converting PM2.5 and PM10 to AQI numbers, this website has good background: [How is the Air Quality Index AQI calculated?](https://stimulatedemissions.wordpress.com/2013/04/10/how-is-the-air-quality-index-aqi-calculated/).
 However, many of the links in that article are broken.
 The US EPA site references are not current.

 The reference info on calculating AQI is online in the EPA archives as [EPA-454/B-06-001, Guideline for Reporting of Daily Air Quality -- Air Quality Index (AQI)](https://archive.epa.gov/ttn/ozone/web/pdf/rg701.pdf).
 In July 2019, this was pretty hard to find, and it's not clear that the material will be available long term; so this library contains a copy, [rg701 accessed 2019-07-08](assets/rg701.pdf).
 It is possible that there is a revised version somewhere on the EPA site.

+[Aqicn.org](http://aqicn.org) has real-time AQI data for reference from around the world.
+New York State provides real-time the AQI data for Rochester New York, available [here](http://aqicn.org/city/usa/newyork/rochester/).